-IP-based Geolocation is mapping of an IP address or MAC address to the real-world geographic location of an Internet connected to a computing device or mobile device.
-Geolocation involves in mapping IP address to the country, region (city), latitude/longitude, ISP and domain name among other useful things.
+IP-based Geolocation is the mapping of an IP address or MAC address to the real-world geographic location of an Internet-connected computing or a mobile device.
+Geolocation involves mapping IP addresses to the country, region (city), latitude/longitude, ISP, and domain name among other useful things.

-There are a number of commercially available geolocation databases, and their pricing and accuracy may vary.
-Ip2location, MaxMind, Tamo Soft and IPligence offer a fee based databases that can be easily integrated into an web application.
-Most geolocation database vendors offers APIs and example codes (in ASP, PHP, .NET and Java programming languages) that can be used to retrieve geolocation data from the database.
-We use Ip2Location database to offer a free geolocation data on our website.
+There are several commercially available geolocation databases, and their pricing and accuracy may vary.
+Ip2location, MaxMind, Tamo Soft, DB-IP, Ipinfo, and IPligence offer fee-based databases that can be easily integrated into a web application.
+Most geolocation database vendors offer APIs and example codes (in ASP, PHP, .NET, and Java programming languages) that can be used to retrieve geolocation data from the database.
+We use several commercial databases to offer free geolocation data on our website.

 There are also freely available geolocation databases.
-Vendors offering commercial geolocation database also offer a Lite or Community edition that provides IP-to-Country mappings.
-Ip2Country.net and Webhosting.info (Directi) offer free IP-to-Country database that can be also integrated into your web application.
-There are companies also offering free web services that can be used to show geolocation of an IP address on your website.
+Vendors offering commercial geolocation databases also offer a Lite or Community edition that provides IP-to-Country mappings.
+Ip2Country.net and Webhosting.info (Directi) offer free IP-to-Country databases that can be also integrated into your web application.
+There are companies also offering free web services that can be used to show the geolocation of an IP address on your website.

-Accuracy of geolocation database varies depending on which database you use.
-For IP-to-country database, some vendors claim to offer 98% to 99% accuracy although typical Ip2Country database accuracy is more like 95%.
-For IP-to-Region (or City), accracy range anywhere from 50% to 75% if neighboring cities are treated as correct.
+The accuracy of the geolocation database varies depending on which database you use.
+For IP-to-country databases, some vendors claim to offer 98% to 99% accuracy although typical Ip2Country database accuracy is more like 95%.
+For IP-to-Region (or City), accuracy range anywhere from 50% to 75% if neighboring cities are treated as correct.
 Considering that there is no official source of IP-to-Region information, 50+% accuracy is pretty good.

 ARIN Whois database provides a mechanism for finding contact and registration information for IP resources registered with ARIN.
 The IP whois information is available for free, and determining the country from this database is relatively easy.
-When an organization requires a block of IP addresses, a request is submitted and allocated IP addresses are assigned to a requested ISP.
-For detailed information about geolocation, please read PDF article, Internet Geolocation and Evasion, by James A. Muir.
+When an organization requires a block of IP addresses, a request is submitted, and allocated IP addresses are assigned to a requested ISP.